zeketorres/sm_ad_rules/Banned_Profiles.md

 - The failure of them to improve demonstrates to this group of admins a lack of respect to the communities we are on.
 - Profiles we have banned and likely will never be allow back in.

+## To other Admins/Moderators
+- We have an alliance of groups working together to improve each group quality and content for our members.
+- You dont need to be in our group to benefit.
+- All we ask is that you consider applying the same style rules and also...
+- That you consider these profiles below as ones that have been banned from our groups and likely now hitting your group with spam ads harder.

 They ignored our repeated attempts to follow group rules.
 |Profile                       | Ban Description |
 |------------------------------|------------------|